mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 We will go through the steps to register our Billing Service:

-Our billing microservice need dinamic port allocation instead of fixed port to avoid collisions on multiple startup.
+Our billing microservice need dynamic port allocation instead of fixed port to avoid collisions on multiple startup.
 Commenting the port setting in our configuration file is enough

 ```yaml